A Chinese medicine approach

 - 35% reduction in medical inductions (43% reduction with the first baby).

 - 9% increase in normal vaginal births

 Acupuncture treatments commence week 36 or 37, once a week until delivery, as long as the baby’s head is down and not breech.

-A standard set of acupuncture points are used to prepare the body for birth.
+A standard set of acupuncture points are used to prepare the Healthy Body for birth.
 Points can be added to deal with presenting problems, such as pregnancy-induced hypertension, heartburn, insomnia, shoulder pain, etc.